Postdoctoral Research Fellow (A) (with PhD)

 Faculty of Health and Medical Sciences

-Date Position Institution name 2020 Postdoctoral Research Fellow University of Adelaide 2016 - 2014 PhD candidate University of Adelaide and University of Nottingham (UK)
+Date Position Institution name 2020 - ongoing Postdoctoral Research Fellow University of Adelaide 2016 - 2014 PhD candidate University of Adelaide and University of Nottingham (UK)

 Awards and Achievements

 Date Type Title Institution Name Country Amount 2016 Scholarship Beacon of Enlightenment PhD Scholarship University of Adelaide Australia -

 Language Competency Creoles and pidgins French based Can read, write and speak English Can read, write, speak, understand spoken and peer review French Can read, write, speak and understand spoken Hindi Can read, speak and understand spoken

 Date Institution name Country Title 2016 - 2020 University of Adelaide Australia PhD 2011 - 2015 University of Nottingham United Kingdom MSci Environmental Science

 Year Citation 2023 Ramkissoon, C., Gaskin, S., Hall, T., Pisaniello, D., & Zosky, G. (2023).
 Engineered Stone Fabrication Work Releases Volatile Organic Compounds Classified as Lung Irritants.
 Annals of Work Exposures and Health, 67(2), 288-293.

 DOI Scopus1 WoS1

 2022 Ramkissoon, C., Gaskin, S., Thredgold, L., Hall, T., Rowett, S., & Gun, R. (2022).
 Characterisation of dust emissions from machined engineered stones to understand the hazard for accelerated silicosis.
 Scientific Reports, 12(1), 4351-1-4351-10.